Third Party Testing Program FAQs

 7. I am currently certified in the Third Party Testing Program.
 How do I recertify?

-Third Party Testing Program certifications are valid for a four-year period.
+Third-Party Testing Program certifications are valid for a four-year period.
 You may download thefrom our website.
-Please submit the application at least 30 to 60 days prior to the expiration date and include all required documents listed on the application checklist.
+Please submit the application at least 30 to 60 days before the expiration date.
+Please include all required documents listed on the application checklist.
 You may download the from our website.
-Please submit the application at least 30 to 60 days prior to the expiration date and include all required documents listed on the application checklist.
+Please submit the application at least 30 to 60 days before the expiration date.
+Please include all required documents listed on the application checklist.
 Fingerprinting is required for recertification.

 8. I was fingerprinted when I initially became certified for the Third Party Testing Program.
 Why do I need to be re-fingerprinted again for recertification?